s50370128/polar-liang/content/authors/admin/_index.md

 - Visitors
 ---

-Polar recently received a Ph.D. in the Department of Civil and Environmental Engineering at the University of Michigan.
-His research and teaching interests include human-robot collaboration, computer vision, reinforcement learning, building information modeling (BIM), and extended reality with applications in construction and digital fabrication.
-Prior to studying at the University of Michigan, he worked as a research associate at National Taiwan University.
-Polar also holds a M.S. in Robotics from the University of Michigan, and M.S. and B.S. in Civil Engineering from National Taiwan University.
+Polar is a research fellow at the National Institute for Occupation Safety and Health (NIOSH), Center for Occupational Robotics Research.
+His research and teaching interests include Human-Robot Collaboration, Computer Vision, Reinforcement Learning, Building Information Modeling (BIM), and Extended Reality (XR) to develop the future workspace in construction and digital fabrication.
+He received his Ph.D. in the Department of Civil and Environmental Engineering at the University of Michigan.
+He also received his M.S. in Robotics from the University of Michigan, and M.S. and B.S. in Civil Engineering from National Taiwan University.